M-estimation in GARCH Models in the Absence of Higher-Order Moments: Introduction

-based on observations $\{X_t; 1 \le t \le n\}$.
-The M-estimators are asymptotically normal under some moment assumptions on the error distribution and are more robust than the commonly-used quasi maximum likelihood estimator (QMLE).
-Mukherjee (2020) considered a class of weighted bootstrap methods to approximate the distributions of these estimators and established the asymptotic validity of such bootstrap.
-In this paper, we apply an iteratively re-weighted algorithm to compute the M-estimates and the corresponding bootstrap estimates with specific attention to Huber's, $\mu$- and Cauchy-estimates which were not considered in the literature in details.
-The iteratively re-weighted algorithm turns out to be particularly useful in computing bootstrap replicates since it avoids the re-computation of some core quantities for new bootstrap samples.
+based on an observed finite realization $\{X_t; 1 \le t \le n\}$ of $\cal X$.
+Depending on the choice of a score function, these M-estimators are asymptotically normal under milder moment assumptions on the error distribution than the commonly-used quasi maximum likelihood estimator (QMLE).
+Mukherjee (2020) further considered a class of weighted bootstrap methods to approximate the distributions of these estimators and established their asymptotic validity.
+In this paper, we discuss an iteratively re-weighted algorithm to compute these M-estimates and the corresponding bootstrap estimates with emphasis on the so-called Huber, $\mu$-, and Cauchy M-estimates, which so far were not given much attention in the literature.
+This iteratively re-weighted algorithm turns out to be particularly useful in the computation of bootstrap replicates since it avoids re-evaluating some core quantities for each new bootstrap sample.

-The class of M-estimators includes the QMLE.
-The asymptotic normality and the asymptotic validity of bootstrapping the QMLE were derived under the finite fourth moment assumption on the error distribution.
-However, there are other M-estimators such as the $\mu$-estimator and Cauchy-estimator which are asymptotic normal under mild assumption on the finiteness of lower order moments.
-Since heavy-tailed error distributions without higher order moments are common in the GARCH modeling of many real financial time series, it becomes worthwhile to use these estimators for such series but unfortunately they have not been investigated in the literature.
-One of the contributions of this paper is to reveal precisely the importance of such alternative M-estimators to analyze financial data instead of using the QMLE.
+The class of M-estimators of Mukherjee (2008) includes the (Gaussian) QMLE as a special case.
+The asymptotic normality of the QMLE and the asymptotic validity of bootstrapping it are well-known classical results which, however, require the assumption of finite fourth-order moment of the error distribution.
+The same class also contains other less-known M-estimators, such as the $\mu$-estimator and Cauchy-estimator, which are asymptotically normal under milder moment assumptions and hence should be considered as attractive alternatives to the QMLE.
+One of the objectives of this paper is to study the performance of these estimators through simulations and use them for the empirical study on some interesting datasets.

 In an earlier work, Muler and Yohai (2008) analyzed the Electric Fuel Corporation (EFCX) time series and fitted a GARCH~(1, 1) model.
-Using exploratory analysis, they detected presence of outliers and considered estimation of parameters based on robust methods.
-It turned out that estimates based on different methods vary widely and so it is difficult to assess which method should be relied on in similar situations.
-In this paper, we use M-estimates with mild assumptions on error moments to analyze the EFCX series.
+Using exploratory analysis, they detected the presence of outliers and considered estimation of the GARCH parameters based on various robust methods.
+It turns out that the estimates based on different methods vary widely and this makes their study somewhat inconclusive as to which robust methods should be preferred in similar situations.
+In this paper, we show how M-estimates can be used for making such choice.